IHE/RAD.IRA/input/pagecontent/rad-x3.md

 ##### 2:3.X3.4.3.1 Trigger Events

-The Manager initiates a new report context.
+The Manager processed a new report context request.

 ##### 2:3.X3.4.3.2 Message Semantics

-This message is a Send Context Event - Notification Message.
-See [Section 2:3.X9.4](rad-x9.html#23x94-messages).
+This message is a [Send Context Event - Notification Message](rad-x9.html#23x94-messages).
+The Manager is the Notification Manager.
+The Subscriber is the Notification Subscriber.

 ##### 2:3.X3.4.3.3 Expected Actions